octa22/org.openhab.binding.xiaomigateway/README.md

 # org.openhab.binding.xiaomigateway

-This binding brings Xiaomi Gateway Smart Home devices (Aqara) integration with OpenHAB1.x Currently only one gateway is supported and only getting sub device state/reading events confirmed to be working.
+This binding brings Xiaomi Gateway Smart Home devices (Aqara) integration with OpenHAB1.x Currently only one gateway is supported and only getting sub device state/reading events confirmed to be working including the magic cube.
 Controlling of gateway light works too including color and brightness change within OpenHAB.
 Unfortunately I have no switch to test controlling its state using write command, but write key generation based on gateway token seems to be implemented OK.